 (323) 970-3113

-Carbon monoxide is invisible and odorless.
-If your CO detector goes off, do not wait.
+Carbon monoxide is invisible and odorless, and it is the biggest risk with gas heating.
+If your CO detector goes off, do not try to troubleshoot it yourself.
 Get everyone out of the house, including pets, and call 911.
-Once you are safe, call us at (323) 970-3113.
+Once you are safe, call me at (323) 970-3113.

 Mistakes to Avoid